Splashcard04/Map-Key/README.md

 ## Conclusion

 All PRs are very welcome, and will be merged 99% of the time.
 If they need to be modified, then that will be done.
-Once again, if you have any concerns, or would like to disscuss anything relating to PRs or MapKey in general, the [discord](https://discord.gg/Q9fvu7Bn87) is the best place to start.
+Once again, if you have any concerns, or would like to disscuss anything relating to PRs or Map Key in general, the [discord](https://discord.gg/Q9fvu7Bn87) is the best place to start.